flame/blis/docs/FAQ.md

 ### Does BLIS automatically detect my hardware?

-On certain architectures, yes.
+On certain architectures (most notably x86_64), yes.
 In order to use auto-detection, you must specify `auto` as your configuration when running `configure` (Please see the BLIS [Build System](BuildSystem.md) guide for more info.)
 A runtime detection option is also available.
 (Please see the [Configuration Guide](ConfigurationHowTo.md) for a comprehensive walkthrough.)

 If automatic hardware detection is requested at configure-time and the build process does not recognize your architecture, the `generic` configuration is selected.